 In addition to rejecting a job offer in Vienna, he decided not to continue his studies at university but to take a year off and work as a freelancer.
 Today, Adam does not regret this decision and says himself that during the Creativity for Business he gained many contacts that brought him new job opportunities.
 After a year of freelancing, he moved to a higher level and began working as a product designer at Vacuumlabs, a Slovak developer, with seven subsidiaries in Europe and more than 50 clients worldwide.

 Art & Tech Days to give people another reason to stay here

 CIKE’s cooperation with IT Valley didn’t end with one successful exchange.
 For IT specialists, creators and curious people, we organize a six-day Art & Tech Days media festival, where foreign speakers not only point out good practice of linking art and technology but also present the latest technologies to the general public in an understandable way.
 Among all its formats, the international Art & Tech Conference, which will focus on language and communication and the challenges they present to art, the creative industry and business, and what they mean to us in our everyday lives, is the dominant event of all coming up this November.

-Watch a video from last year and join us in November.
+Watch a video from 2018 edition and join us for the next Art & Tech Days: